ray-project/ray/doc/source/data/dataset-tensor-support.rst

 .. code-block:: python

     import pickle
+    import pyarrow as pa
+    from ray.data.extensions import TensorArray

     # Create a DataFrame with a list of pickled ndarrays as a column.
     arr = np.arange(24).reshape((3, 2, 2, 2))